wmorgan/dcos-docs/1.7/overview/architecture.md

   - System Marathon, the native Marathon instance that is the 'init system' for DC/OS, starts and monitors DC/OS services.
   - ZooKeeper, a high-performance coordination service that manages the DC/OS services.
 - Services
-  - A service in DC/OS is consists of a Scheduler (responsible for scheduling tasks on behalf of a user) and an Executor (running Tasks on Agents)
+  - A service in DC/OS consists of a Scheduler (responsible for scheduling tasks on behalf of a user) and an Executor (running Tasks on Agents)
   - User-level applications, for example an NGINX webserver launched through Marathon

 ## <a name="boot"></a>Boot sequence

 In the following, we have a look at how a DC/OS cluster boots up, this means, we have a cluster of nodes with DC/OS installed and switch on the power.
 What happens?

-Note that the following is post-install, that is it assumes that all System Components and DC/OS kernel-level software has been installed on the nodes in a DC/OS cluster.
+Note that the following is post-install, that is it assumes that all System Components and DC/OS kernel-level software have been installed on the nodes in a DC/OS cluster.

 ### Master nodes